 - 1 tsp baking powder

-Whisk together the almond milk, vinegar, caster sugar, brown sugar, sunflower oil and vanilla extract in a jug.
+- Whisk together the milk, vinegar, caster sugar, brown sugar, sunflower oil and vanilla extract in a jug.